-This is a fully online course.
+This is an in person course.
 All materials will be available on the Hunter College Blackboard site.
 The Blackboard site will have a "Weekly coursework" page.
 For each week there will be folder labelled by topic containing recommended reading, additional articles, an assignment, and/or other materials.
 Students are expected to complete all the work in each folder on a weekly basis.
-Most class meetings will be held synchronously on Zoom.
-(The dates when there is no class meeting are shown in the schedule on the last page of this syllabus).